Kiwasthal/weather-app/README.md

 # About

 This project makes use of the <a href="https://openweathermap.org/">OpenWeather API</a>.Using the build-in OpenWeather Geocoder we are able to find the exact latitude and longitude for the city searched and such we are able to perform another fetch request getting a meteorological prediction for the incoming week. <a href="https://date-fns.org/">Date-fns</a> library was also used in the displaying of various dates.
-Outside from webpack bundler and babel parses the project also makes use of ESLint while following the styling guides of airbnb.
+Outside from webpack bundler and babel parsing the project also makes use of ESLint while following the styling guides of airbnb.

 The project's demonstration can be found <a href="https://kiwasthal.github.io/weather-app/">here.</a>